On this page

 Choosing a re-enrolment date

-An employer must choose a re-enrolment date that falls in the three months either side of the third anniversary of their staging date.
+An employer must choose a re-enrolment date that falls in the three months either side of the third anniversary of their staging date or duties start date.

-The date can be any day of the month that the employer chooses, so for employers who staged on 1 October 2013, they could choose to re-enrol on any day between 1 July and 31 December 2016
+The date can be any day of the month that the employer chooses, so for employers whose duties started on 1 October 2013, they could choose to re-enrol on any day between 1 July and 31 December 2016

 This gives them a six-month timeframe in which they can choose a re-enrolment date, but they must have the same re-enrolment date for all staff they have to re-enrol.